 The use of cell phones and other electronic devices is regulated.
-The use of electronic devices is not allowed during any class time unless teacher permission has been granted.
+The use of electronic devices is NOT allowed during any class time unless teacher permission has been granted.
 Devices must be turned off and stored out of sight during that time.
 They will be confiscated if seen or heard.
-Students may use cell phones and electronic devices in study halls, lunch, and during passing time.
+Students may use cell phones and electronic devices in study halls, lunch, and during passing time (TEXTING ONLY).
+Traditional and Face time calls are NOT PERMITTED.
 In general, violations of the Board of Education Use of Private Technology Devices by Students policy will result in the following consequences:

-1st Offense: The device will be confiscated until the end of the school day.
+- 1st Offense: Phone Violation: The device will be confiscated until the end of the school day.
+The student will receive an office detention. - 2nd Offense: Parent Pickup: The device will be confiscated until the end of the school day.
 The parent must come in to retrieve the device.
-The student will receive an office detention.

-2nd Offense: The device will be confiscated until the end of the school day.
-The parent must come in to retrieve the device.
-The student will receive Saturday Detention.

-3rd Offense: The device will be confiscated until the end of the school day.
-The parent must come in to retrieve the device.
-Saturday Detention and/ or Internal Suspension will follow.
+The student will receive Saturday Detention. - 3rd Offense: Suspension: The device will be confiscated until the end of the school day.
+The parent must come in to retrieve the device Internal Suspension will follow.